Mexomenti/mexo-fork/README.md

    3. Copy the **manifest.json** file from the root folder.

 ## Installation
 ### ! ! !
 NOTICE ! ! !
-BACK UP YOUR ORIGINAL JAKET.DLL AND JAKET-ASSETS.BUNDLE
+BACK UP YOUR ORIGINAL JAKET INSTALLATION
-1. Replace your jaket.dll with the one in bin/Debug/netstandard2.0/
-2. Replace your jaket-assets.bundle with the one in assets/
+1. Drag and drop the files from the SetupFiles folder into the folder that contains your jaket.dll file
 - if using r2ModMan do the following to find your Jaket installation
    1. Go to your profile that has your Jaket installation
    2. Go to Settings > Locations > Browse Profile Folder